-The ongoing impact on the UK from the war in Ukraine, together with higher interest rates and inflation, higher interest rates, uncertain government policy, and a deteriorating weakening economic outlook, an uncertain political climate due to an upcoming general election, together with war in Ukraine and the Middle East, will be major influences on the Authority's treasury management strategy for 2023/24/2024/25.
+The impact on the UK from higher interest rates and inflation, a weakening economic outlook, an uncertain political climate due to an upcoming general election, together with war in Ukraine and the Middle East, will be major influences on the Authority's treasury management strategy for 2024/25.

-The Bank of England (BoE) increased Bank Rate by 0-to 5% to 3.5.25% in December 2022.
-This followed a 0.75% rise in November which was the largest single rate hike since 1989 and the ninth successive rise since December 2021.
-The December decision was voted for by a 6.3 majority of the August 2023, before maintaining this level for the rest of 2023.
-In December 2023, members of the BoE's Monetary Policy Committee (MPC), with two dissenters voting for a no-change at 3% and one for a larger rise of 0.75 voted 6-3 in favour of keeping Bank Rate at 5.25%.
-The three dissenters wanted to increase rates by another 0.75%.
+The Bank of England (BoE) increased Bank Rate to 5.25% in August 2023, before maintaining this level for the rest of 2023.
+In December 2023, members of the BoE's Monetary Policy Committee voted 6-3 in favour of keeping Bank Rate at 5.25%.
+The three dissenters wanted to increase rates by another 0.25%.